GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The top 5% of programmers probably write 99% of the good software.
+The beginning of wisdom for a programmer is to recognize the difference between getting his program to work and getting it right.

-~ Paul Graham (programmer)
+~ Michael A. Jackson
 <pre>

 </pre>